MOEP is Bullsh***!

-For those of you who don’t know what an Magistrates Order of Emergency Protection (MOEP) is, its an order from a Judge prohibiting an accused from, among other things, going near the residence or place of business of an alleged victim of family violence.
+For those of you who don’t know what an Magistrates Order of Emergency Protection (MOEP) is, its an order from a Judge prohibiting an accused from, among other things, going near the residence or place of business of an alleged victim of family violence in Texas.

 I know it seems like a reasonable order, if one were to assume the perfect case scenario of the violent spouse waiting on revenge.
 However, in its practice and use, it’s usually nothing but bullshit.